-As cities seek to bounce forward through the health, economic and social crisis, how can cities balance reopening while keeping their communities safe?
+As cities seek to bounce forward through the health, economic and social impact of the pandemic, what can they learn from the challenge of reopening while keeping their communities safe?

-The COVID-19 pandemic is not having a one-time impact on cities.
-With no vaccine available, new waves of infection are forcing cities to constantly balance efforts to flatten the curve of infections, challenging efforts to open up business and establish a new post-crisis normal.
-Evidence shows that premature easing of lockdown measures can lead to contagion spikes, and in many cities containment and social distancing, may currently be the main option available to avoid severe ICU health crises in urban areas.
+The Covid-19 pandemic did not have a one-time impact on cities.
+New waves of infection forced cities to balance efforts to flatten the curve of infections and reinfections, and challenged efforts to open up business and establish a new post-crisis normal.
+Globally, the evidence showed that premature easing of lockdown measures lead to contagion spikes, and in many cities containment and social distancing were the main option available to avoid severe ICU health crises in urban areas.

-Dr. Maurice Kugler of the Schar School of Public Policy at George Mason University proposes Six Exit Strategies, which explore the full gambit of options available to cities in this transition period, recognising that one size does not fit all and cities should be prepared for different scenarios.
-The onus behind coming up with different exit strategies is to balance the two imperatives each city faces: saving lives and saving livelihoods.
-While extended lockdowns may save lives by avoiding community spread, they have the negative effect of causing large-scale economic damage.
-Dr. Kugler believes that there are two preconditions to any phase out of lockdown: a reproduction number less than 1 (R0 < 1) and a robust contact tracing scheme.
+Dr. Maurice Kugler of the Schar School of Public Policy at George Mason University in the US proposed Six Exit Strategies, which explored the full gamut of options available to cities as they eased lockdown measures.
+These strategies recognized that one size does not fit all and cities should be prepared for different scenarios.
+The intention behind coming up with different exit strategies is to balance the two imperatives each city faces in a pandemic: saving lives and saving livelihoods.
+Dr. Kugler argued that there are two preconditions to any phased exit from a lockdown: a reproduction number less than 1 (R0 < 1) and a robust contact tracing scheme.

-How to: Hear from RMS on how which interventions will be most effective in living with COVID-19 from Cities on the Frontline #11 – Pandemic Resilient Cities
+How to: Hear from Risk Management Solutions on which interventions will be most effective in living with Covid-19 from Cities on the Frontline #11 – Pandemic Resilient Cities.

-Lesson: Learn more from session #12 Unlocking Bogota on how Bogota planning to easing off
+Lesson: Learn more from session #12 Unlocking Bogota on how Bogota is planning to ease lockdown

-How to: Scenario Planning for critical events using City Resilience Framework Medellin – The Government of Antioquia, in Colombia, has used a scenario planning methodology to better understand how to strategically plan its response and recovery from the pandemic of COVID-19
+How to: Scenario Planning for critical events using City Resilience Framework Medellin – The Government of Antioquia, Colombia, has used a scenario planning methodology to better understand how to strategically plan its response and recovery from the pandemic of Covid-19.

 How to: Bucharest school reopening.
-Bucharest is looking at three different scenarios in-person, hybrid mode and fully digital.
-In any scenario, the most vulnerable – Roma, SEN, disabilities and poor- will be prioritized with digital equipment.
+Bucharest is looking at three different scenarios: in-person, hybrid mode and fully digital.
+In any scenario, the most vulnerable – Roma, those with special education needs, those with disabilities and the poor- will be prioritized with digital equipment.